-When the indoor humidity exceeds 80% or if the drain water outlet becomes clogged, condensation may drip from the indoor unit onto the ceiling or floor.
+- When the humidity exceeds 80% or if the drain water outlet becomes clogged, condensation may drip from the unit.

 All drainage work should be performed by the dealer or qualified personnel according to the instructions detailed in the Installation Manual.